somiibo/tokautomator-website/src/_posts/2025/ghostii/2025-11-15-tiktok-marketing-essentials-building-a-brand-that-stands-out.md

 ---
 ### ALL PAGES ###
-layout: app/blog/post
+layout: blueprint/blog/post

 ### POST ONLY ###
 post:
   title: "TikTok Marketing Essentials: Building a Brand that Stands Out"
-  excerpt: "Explore the essentials of TikTok marketing and learn how to build a brand that stands out in the dynamic world of social media."
+  description: "Explore the essentials of TikTok marketing and learn how to build a brand that stands out in the dynamic world of social media."
-  author: alex
+  author: rare-ivy
   id: 1763283249
   tags: ["TikTok marketing","brand growth","social media strategy","content creation","digital engagement"]
   categories: ["Digital Marketing","Social Media","Branding"]